Find a way to join in, grow, and serve!

 - Sound System Volunteers - Assist in running the sound system in the Sanctuary on Sunday and for other special services.

 - Worship & Welcoming Volunteers - There are a multitude of opportunites to assist with welcoming and as a worship volunteer.
 Serve as an usher, greeter, a welcome center volunteer, a lay reader, serve communion, or bake cookies.

 - Congregational Life Committee - All members of the congregation are invited to become a member of one of the Congregational Life Committee work groups to help us with the indicated activities or other initiatives related to the mission of the Congregational Life Committee.

 - Delonis Center Volunteers - Prepare a meal or serve food to the guests at the Delonis Center Shelter.

-- Feeding Our Neighbors - food is collected after University of Michigan Football games to donate to those in need.
-Note: Information will be posted in fall 2018.
+- Feeding Our Neighbors - Collect food after University of Michigan Football games to donate to those in need.

 Deacons and Elders are important nominated volunteer positions within the church!
 For more information about becoming an Elder, visit our "Being an Elder" page.
 For more information on being a Deacon, visit our "Being a Deacon" page.